-There are many businesses that believe there might be value in having “one true global record” that doesn’t rely on a single person or entity to update.
+Many businesses believe there might be value in having “one true global record” that doesn’t rely on a single person or entity to update.

-There are many traders who think they can make money from changes in the price of cryptocurrencies.
+Many traders think they can make money from changes in the price of cryptocurrencies.

 You can now count JP Morgan among them.

 That may not move cryptocurrency into the mainstream, but it can’t hurt.

 Mark Helfman is editor of Crypto is Easy and a top writer on Medium for bitcoin and investing topics.
 His book, Consensusland, explores the social, cultural, and business challenges of a fictional country that runs on cryptocurrency.
 In a past life, he worked for U.S. House Speaker Nancy Pelosi.